skiptirengu/ahonbotto/README.md

 Yet another discord bot.
 This bot is generic enough for you to use on any discord server.
-To add this bot to your channel visit the [following link](https://discordapp.com/oauth2/authorize?&client_id=320239308273352705&scope=bot&permissions=2000).

 ### RUNNING THE BOT